 After the first year, students complete the curriculum of the selected doctoral program.
 Additional course requirements depend upon the >interests and goals of the student and are defined on an individual basis by the student's Supervisory Committee.
 A comprehensive examination is required for admission to PhD candidacy.
 After the second year, students spend most of their time performing the PhD thesis research project.
 The PhD is awarded upon the successful completion of the thesis research dissertation.

 There are over 3,700 students at UNMC receiving health sciences related training (MD, Pharmacy, Nursing, Allied Health, etc.).
-Approximately 475 students are pursuing their PhD in the various research laboratories; and 41% of these students are women.
-Visit the Student Services website.
+Approximately 531 students are pursuing their PhD in the various research laboratories, with 25 different countries represented.
+Visit the Student Success website.

-Former students who have received their PhD's at UNMC currently hold academic positions at a variety of Universities and have positions at a variety of biotechnology and pharmaceutical companies.
+Former students who have received their PhD at UNMC currently hold academic positions at a variety of Universities and have positions at a variety of biotechnology and pharmaceutical companies.

 The Medical Center

 The University of Nebraska Medical Center is the health sciences training and biomedical research university for the state of Nebraska.
-UNMC employs 5000 individuals and consists of the Colleges of Allied Health Professions, Dentistry, Medicine, Nursing, and Pharmacy.
-The 148 acre UNMC campus is located in the center of Omaha within a five minute drive of downtown Omaha and the historic Old Market restaurant and entertainment district.
+UNMC employs over 5000 individuals and consists of the Colleges of Allied Health Professions, Dentistry, Medicine, Nursing, Pharmacy, and Public Health.
+The 148 acre UNMC campus is located in the center of Omaha within a five-minute drive of downtown Omaha and the historic Old Market restaurant and entertainment district.